caseywdunn/sharkmer/readme.md

    and speed at the cost of discarding a small fraction of bases (about 1.3% for 150bp reads).
 The discarded bases are at the ends of reads, which tend to be lower quality anyway.
 2. The order of the subreads is shuffled.
-2. A bloom filter containing all kmers that occur more than once is constructed.
+2. A bloom filter containing all kmers that occur more than once is optionally constructed.
 3. The subreads are broken into `n` chunks of subreads.
 Within each chunk, kmers in the bloom filter (ie, kmers that were observed more than once) are counted in a hashmap.
 This excludes singleton reads,